adibaruet/adibaruet/README.md

 - 🌱 I’m currently learning **Machine Learning and AI**

 - 👨‍💻 All of my projects are available at [https://github.com/adibaruet](https://github.com/adibaruet)
+- 👌Fun Fact:Passionate about Planting,Decor,Yoga and Exercise .

 - 📫 How to reach me **adibaruet@gmail.com**